epochtalk/epochtalk/docs/reference/api-reference.md

 ---
-title: API reference
+title: API Reference
 ---

 <a name="top"></a>
-# API reference
+# API Reference

 Overview of Epochtalk API